earthobservations/luftdatenpumpe/README.rst

 About
 *****

-Process live and historical data from `sensor.community`_ (formerly `luftdaten.info`_), `IRCELINE`_, and `OpenAQ`_.
+Process live and historical data from `Sensor.Community`_ (formerly `luftdaten.info`_), `IRCELINE`_, and `OpenAQ`_.

 Filter by station-id, sensor-id and sensor-type, apply reverse geocoding,